ScottishCyclops/tensionmap/README.md

 ## Installation

-Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose the latest *tensionmap-x.x.x.x.zip* for your blender version.
+Go to the [releases page](https://github.com/ScottishCyclops/tensionmap/releases) on github and under *Downloads*, choose the latest *tensionmap-x.x.x.zip* for your blender version.

 > If you want the latest in-developpment version, which is not recommanded, you can go on the [master branch](https://github.com/ScottishCyclops/tensionmap/tree/master) on github, then click the button that says *Clone or download*, then *Download ZIP*.